3D-Printing-Nerds/klipper.veho.600/README.md

 [  616.550703] ch341 1-1.2:1.0: ch341-uart converter detected
 [  616.553033] usb 1-1.2: ch341-uart converter now attached to ttyUSB1
 ```
 I can see that the ch341 uart USB device was plugged in and attached to the device ```/dev/ttyUSB1```.
-As I used the "-c" flag this log was cleared form the ring buffer.

 If you have intermittent USB connections, you will see these connect and disconnection messages in the kernel ring buffer using the ```dmesg``` command.